-If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised), please consider postponing your appointment until 2 weeks after you have been vaccinated unless your exam is urgent.
+If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised), please consider postponing your appointment until 2 weeks after you have been fully vaccinated unless your exam is urgent.

 - Masks are required.
 (We will provide one if you do not have one).

-- After checking for fever, patients will be escorted directly to your clean pre-testing and exam room.
+- Patients will be escorted directly to your clean pre-testing and exam room.